CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 The word philosophy comes from the Greek word philosophia (φιλοσοφία), which means 'love of wisdom'.
 While I have only one belief in Christ, in accordance with the law of non-contradiction, I have many philosophies.
 I've found [equanimity](https://en.wikipedia.org/wiki/Equanimity) to be a reoccurring theme in my personal philosophy.

 According to the Greek Stoics, [apatheia](https://en.wikipedia.org/wiki/Apatheia) was the quality that characterized the sage.
 The Roman Stoics called it [aequanimitas](https://en.wikipedia.org/wiki/Equanimity).
-In philosophical Taoism, equanimity is the practice and the effect of that practice.
+In Philosophical Taoism, equanimity is the practice and the effect of that practice.
 Equanimity is considered essential for carrying out the theological virtues (Aretē).

 <!-- And so, it is not, but the appreciation of equanimity. -->